 Ramp-meters are traffic signals located on freeway entrance ramps or, in some cases, freeway-to-freeway entrance ramps, and are used to control the rate of entry of vehicles onto a freeway segment to achieve more efficient operation of the adjacent freeway segment and the downstream freeway system.
-To encourage ridesharing and transit use, preferential access for high-occupancy vehicles is provided at ramp-meter locations to allow the Transportation systems management measures were recommended to maximize the transportation system's carrying capacity and travel efficiency. high-occupancy vehicles to bypass traffic waiting at a ramp-metering signal.
+To encourage ridesharing and transit use, preferential access for high-occupancy vehicles is provided at ramp-meter locations to allow the high-occupancy vehicles to bypass traffic waiting at a ramp-metering signal.
 In 2006, there were 120 freeway on-ramps in the Milwaukee area equipped with ramp-meters.
 Buses and high-occupancy vehicles received preferential access at 62 of the 120 on-ramp-meter locations.
 It was recommended that as the freeway system is reconstructed, ramp-meters be installed on all freeway on-ramps within the Region, with high-occupancy vehicle preferential access provided at these metered ramps, particularly those that would be used by existing and planned public transit.
 The only exception for ramp-meter installation would be those freeway segments identified above which would be expected to carry current and future traffic volumes below their design capacity.

 Another element of freeway operational control was the strategy used in the operational control of ramp-meters.
 The existing ramp-meters on the Southeastern Wisconsin freeway system were controlled in two ways.
 Some were controlled in a "pre-timed" mode, operating during specified peak traffic hours of the weekday at specified release rates of vehicles.
 Others were controlled as well during specified peak traffic hours of the weekday, but the vehicle release rates were based upon adjacent freeway system traffic volume and congestion.
-It was recommended that the strategy of controlling ramp-meters through consideration of adjacent congestion be expanded throughout the freeway system and that an operational control strategy that would consider downstream freeway traffic congestion and seek to minimize total travel delay on the freeway system while providing for equitable average and maximum delays at each ramp-meter and avoiding the extension of vehicle queues onto surface streets.
-It was also recommended that the need for expanded vehicle storage on freeway on-ramps be considered, and addressed, during the reconstruction of the regional freeway system.
+It was recommended that the strategy of controlling ramp-meters through consideration of adjacent congestion be expanded throughout the freeway system.
+It was also recommended that an operational control strategy be implemented that would consider downstream freeway traffic congestion and seek to minimize total travel delay on the freeway system while providing for equitable average and maximum delays at each ramp-meter and avoiding the extension of vehicle queues onto surface streets.
+Finally, it was recommended that the need for expanded vehicle storage on freeway on-ramps be considered, and addressed, during the reconstruction of the regional freeway system.